SmithWillSuffice/ohanga-pai/content/questions/20_peripherynations.md

 Even here, Cuba is best advised to run an MMT system.
 There is no benefit to doing otherwise.
 Why unemploy your workers just because some other nation is not trading with you?
-It'd be like penalizing your dog for stepping in your neighbours doodoo.
+It'd be like penalizing your dog for stepping in your neighbours doodoo while he was warding off an intruder.